maciejtarsa/snowpark-functions/README.md

 zip -r python_package.zip python_package
 cd ..
 ```
-You can also achieve this with running snow command `snow snowpark build`.
+You can also achieve this with running snow command `snow snowpark build` if using snowpark setup mentioned above.
 The package can then be uploaded to Snowflake
 ```bash
 snow snowpark package upload --file="python_package.zip" --stage="packages" --overwrite --schema dev
 ```

 That package can be be added to imports in your dbt Python model.
-Note it needs to be zipper with the folder name and Python files inside this folder.
+Note - it needs to be zipped with the folder and Python files inside this folder.
 When Snowflake unpacks it - it will refer to that folder name as the package name.
 ```python
 from snowflake.snowpark.functions import lit